allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 ![](../img/articles/2021-12-09-observability_and_monitoring/gc_spent_per_minute_after_fail.png)

-nd the growth of the log file has been greatly reduced.
+and the growth of the log file has been greatly reduced.

 ![](../img/articles/2021-12-09-observability_and_monitoring/storage_after_fail.png)